Yoloyoda/abap-for-cloud-development-cheatsheet/solution_syntax/README.md

 <img width="490" alt="AccessManagement1" src="https://github.com/Yoloyoda/abap-for-cloud-development-cheatsheet/assets/49046663/ae3f6f02-1838-40ba-a2fa-097f30fcbc16">

-In the Behavior Definition , implement global authorization instance.
+In the Behavior Definition, implement global authorization instance.
+Reference [zi_blob_test.bdef](https://github.com/Yoloyoda/abap-for-cloud-development-cheatsheet/blob/main/src/LargeObjectHandling/zi_blob_test.bdef.asbdef).

 In the Behavior Handler class, implement the authorization check in method “get_global_authorizations”.
 Set a debug on this logic so that we see what is going on.
+Reference [zcl_blob_test.clas.locals_imp.abap](https://github.com/Yoloyoda/abap-for-cloud-development-cheatsheet/blob/main/src/LargeObjectHandling/zcl_blob_test.clas.locals_imp.abap).

 Now go to the Fiori application generated from the Odata service and go to the item to edit the record.
 The debugger should start and you can see that the result of authorization check for update(sy-subrc = 0) is OK.
 This is because in IAM app, 02(change) is allowed.